progit-vi/mkdocs-material-demo/docs/setup/changing-the-colors.md

     accent: indigo
 ```

-:material-cursor-default-click-outline: Click on a tile to change the accent
+_Click on a tile to change the accent color_:
-color:

 <style>
   .md-typeset button[data-md-color-accent] > code {